rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Transport connectivity to all receivers have been lost, either due to network issues, or a failure in the security session state.
 1. The publisher doesn't have sufficient resources to honor the terms of the subscription, i.e., it is generating too many *update* notifications, or attempting to send too much data.
 1. The subscription parameters have changed in such a way that means the subscription needs to be reset by terminating and recreating it, i.e., as described for some changes in {{ChangingSubscriptionConfiguration}}.
-1. The *reset* RPC is invoked on a configured subscription. **TODO, does this always terminate, or just send a new subscription-started notification?
+1. The *reset* RPC is invoked on a configured subscription, or on the referenced receiver associated with a configured subscription.
 1. From a receiver perspective, if transport connectivity is lost, then that is equivalent to terminating the subscription via a *subscription-terminated* notification.

 **TODO, check this list, some of these are not really MAYs, but MUSTs, but perhaps those are the references into this section.**

 If possible, the publisher MUST try and close the subscription gracefully by generating a *subscription-terminated* notification to all receivers before closing any sessions to any receivers that have no remaining subscriptions.
 Publishers MAY complete their current collection if one is in progress before generating the *subscription-terminated* notification.
 Obviously, if transport connectivity to a receiver has been lost then neither of these two actions will be possible.

 The publisher MUST NOT generate any further events, e.g., *update* notifications, related to the subscription after the *subscription-terminated* notification has been generated.
-In addition, receivers MUST ignore any messages received outside of an active subscription, i.e., either before a *subscription-started* notification or after a *subscription-terminated* or *receiver-disconnected* notification.
+In addition, receivers SHOULD ignore any messages received outside of an active subscription, i.e., either before a *subscription-started* notification or after a *subscription-terminated* or *receiver-disconnected* notification.

-**TODO, I think that we should relax this to a SHOULD, but also this should be common with configured subscriptions, so perhaps not in this section.**  If the publisher accepts the request and the publisher has indicated success, the publisher SHOULD NOT send any more notification messages for this subscription.

 If the publisher accepts the request, which it MUST, if the subscription-id matches a dynamic subscription established in the same transport session, then it should stop the subscription and send a *subscription-terminated* notification.